 - Kidneys – IVIG has been linked to sudden kidney failure when IVIG is given in a sugar (sucrose) mix.
 Most IVIG used today does not contain sucrose.

-Who Should NOT Take Intravenous Immune Globulin (IVIG)
+Who Should NOT Take IVIG

 Patients who should NOT be receiving IVIG treatment include: